Tips

 Build small clusters: one problem, one page, a few close variants

-• Fold close variants into that article instead of creating separate pages
+• close variants folded into that article

 Help center content cluster example with a canonical article ‘Reset your password’ linked to related articles for edge cases and variations.